manorrock/assistant/ROADMAP.md

       - Refactor clipboard to use /explain clipboard
       - Refactor /explain [filepath] to be /explain file <filepath>
       - Add /explain help that shows the help
+- [x] Upgrade Node.js to 18.17+ for VSCode extension to fix npm engine compatibility warnings

 # Backlog
 - [ ] Rework VSCode extension UI to make title not fixed, but rather part of the response area
 - [ ] Refactor IntelliJ plugin to use the CoreAssistant directly